-14
+Figure 14: Billing Implementation

+Prepay

 AMI meters allow us to offer a Prepay program for our customers.
 Prepay enables customers to pay, either online or over the phone, for electricity before using it rather than receiving a traditional monthly bill where payment is made for usage after the fact.

 Customers using Prepay can use the Customer Portal to review detailed electricity usage information and their existing credit balances.
 Customer can also choose to be notified by phone, text message, or email when they need to replenish a low or zero prepay balance.
-If a customer ignores repeated requests to replenish a zero balance over a grace period, service can be disconnected remotely.
+If a customer ignores repeated requests (following a regulatory process) to replenish a zero balance over a grace period, service can be disconnected remotely.
 After a payment is made, service can then be quickly reconnected drastically reducing customer wait time.